antonioggsousa/metaNanoPype/docs/index.md

    + (VI) diversity analyses (alpha- and beta-diversity) (*not implemented yet*).

 Depending on the step, the module can include more than one option, i.e., tool/algorithm, to allow flexibility to the user.
 During each step is generated a log file with relevant information to build a report (an additional option) in html format describing the results, versions of software used as well scripts and references of the software.
-Additionally, the metaNanoPype could be implemented in a workflow manager (snakemake or netflow) in order to become scalable.

 <br>